 - A breath ignition interlock device installed in each of the defendant's cars.
 If it detects the driver's BAC is .02 or more, it keeps the car from starting and notifies the case manager.

 - Group counseling such as Alcoholics Anonymous and individual counseling.
 These meetings are typically bi-weekly or weekly.

 - Periodic and unannounced alcohol testing.

-The Moderate Offenders Program in Clark County is open only to people facing misdemeanor charges for their first or second DUI.
-But if you're facing felony charges for a third DUI and you've never hurt or killed anyone else while driving under the influence, you may be eligible for Felony DUI Court.
+Probably not.
+The Moderate Offenders Program in Clark County is open only to people facing misdemeanor charges for their first or second DUI within the last seven (7) years.

 Defendants facing felony charges for a third DUI (and who have never hurt or killed anyone else while driving under the influence) may be eligible for Felony DUI Court.
 In Clark County, Felony DUI Court is called the Serious Offenders Program.
 It is longer, more expensive and more intensive than the Moderate Offenders Program.
 3

 Perhaps, if the home state's DUI Court is comparable to Nevada's and the judge trusts that the defendant will see it through.